lnkn/blog/src/pages/spiced-chai-latte-scones/index.md

 image: ChaiLatteScone1.jpg
 lead: This scone is the real freaking deal.
 ---
 So I may make an unpopular statement, but I have never been the biggest fan of scones.
 I know, I know- “seriously, Zoe?
 What is wrong with you?”
 Truth is, the ones I ate just did not impress me.
-If I am going to eat something sweet I want it to be delicious.
+If I am going to eat a scone I want it to be soft, stacked with layers, and delicious.
 Well friends, I can finally say I am now a scone believer.

 ![](ChaiLatteScone4.jpeg)

 You haven’t had a true scone until you try these incredible Spiced Chai Latte Scones.
 These are seriously what scone dreams are made of.
-Fluffy, full of beautfiul layers, and complete with amazing flavor.
+Fluffy, so soft, full of beautfiul layers, and complete with amazing flavor.
 I can’t get enough of these and I promise you won’t be able to either!

 ## The Recipe
 ### February 16, 2019